-Source: Ministry of Commerce and Industry, DGCIS, Acuity Knowledge
+Source: Ministry of Commerce and Industry, DGCIS, Acuity Knowledge Partners

-Note: Data for June and July is provisional
+Note: Data for August is provisional

-- " Exports growth started to contract in March, in line with the fall in petroleum product exports (declined by around 50% y/y in July). - " Looking at non-oil exports, iron ore exports continue to grow, by 40% y/y in July. - India is the leading exporter of generic drugs (accounting for about 10% of India's total exports). - Apart from few other commodities (spices and rice), drugs and pharma held its ground, printing positive yet again in July (21% y/y).
+- " Exports growth started to contract in March, in line with the fall in petroleum product exports (declined by around 40% y/y in August). - " Looking at non-oil exports, iron ore exports continued to grow (by 46% y/y in August). - " India is the leading exporter of generic drugs (accounting for 9-10% of India's total exports). - Apart from a few other commodities (spices and rice), drugs and pharma have held their ground, printing positive yet again in August (17% y/y).